Bob Murawski

-Bob Murawski (born June 14, 1964) is an American film editor.
-He was awarded the 2010 Academy Award for Best Film Editing for his work on The Hurt Locker, which he shared with his wife, fellow editor Chris Innis.
-He often works with film director Sam Raimi, having edited the Spider-Man trilogy, Oz the Great and Powerful, and Doctor Strange in the Multiverse of Madness.
-Murawski is an elected member of the American Cinema Editors, and is (with Sage Stallone) the co-founder of Grindhouse Releasing, an acclaimed film distribution company specializing in re-releases of cult films.
+Robert Lee Murawski (born June 14, 1964) is an American film editor and distributor.
+He is best known for his work with director Sam Raimi.
+He won the Academy Award for Best Film Editing for his work on The Hurt Locker (2008), which he shared with his wife, fellow editor Chris Innis.
+He is also the co-founder of Grindhouse Releasing, a film distribution company specializing in re-releases of cult films.

-Early life
+Early life and education

 Murawski was born in Bad Axe, Michigan, and grew up in the thumb of the state.
-He was the valedictorian at his high school in Bad Axe, Michigan, and graduated from Michigan State University with a major in Telecommunications.
+He was the valedictorian at his high school, and graduated from Michigan State University with a major in Telecommunications.

-Career
+Film editing

 Soon after graduation, he interned with Detroit-based film sub-distributor, Bob Mason of Mason Releasing.
 Murawski then moved to Hollywood, where he worked as an assistant editor on several films, including Raimi's comic-book-inspired picture Darkman.